Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 ## Internal Rate of Return
 - Frequently used approaches in project evaluation
 - Assesses the relative size of cash flows compared to initial investment
-	- Example: A project generating $30 000 profit after one year might seem good, but this changes depending on if you invested $100 000
+	- Example: A project generating $30 000 profit after one year might seem good, but this changes depending on if you invested $100 000 or $1 million
+#mse261